Book 1 Preview — WealthWise Kids Adventures

 Not a single financial concept appears by name in this preview.
 The dollar isn't “currency.”
 The sign isn't “misinformation.”
 Mr. Osei's store isn't “a small business.”

 The behavior is all there.
 The vocabulary stays out.
-This is the Name Nothing Rule, and it's the reason children absorb these patterns without feeling taught.
+This is the Name Nothing Rule — the reason children absorb these patterns without feeling taught.
 What you're reading is architecture.

 What a child reads